-- 64. Our analytical approach to monitoring equipment ABS transactions that fall within the scope of these criteria reflects our view of the change in the credit risk inherent in a collateral pool over time.
-In surveillance, our focus generally follows a subset of variables that we consider to be the most likely to materially change and which reflect the credit quality, credit enhancement, and other relevant factors that drive the determination of ratings when analyzed in conjunction with observed and expected performance. - 65.
+- Our analytical approach to monitoring equipment ABS transactions that fall within the scope of these criteria reflects our view of the change in the credit risk inherent in a collateral pool over time.
+In surveillance, our focus generally follows a subset of variables that we consider to be the most likely to materially change and which reflect the credit quality, credit enhancement, and other relevant factors that drive the determination of ratings when analyzed in conjunction with observed and expected performance. - 61.
 Our surveillance analysis incorporates observed pool performance relative to our expectations and reflects our forward-looking view of performance relative to the credit enhancement available at a given rating level.
-In applying the methodology and assumptions described in these criteria, our surveillance analysis considers the collateral's performance trends and dynamic characteristics as well as significant shifts in the pool's collateral composition to determine if updates to our most recent assumptions are warranted. - 66.
-At the time of issuance, a pool of loans will typically have very little, if any, observed performance data available.
+In applying the methodology and assumptions described in these criteria, our surveillance analysis considers the collateral's performance trends and dynamic characteristics as well as significant shifts in the pool's collateral composition to determine if updates to our most recent assumptions are warranted.

+- 62. At the time of issuance, a pool of loans will typically have very little, if any, observed performance data available.
 As such, our new issuance analysis primarily infers future collateral performance from the loan and borrower characteristics at the time of origination.
 As a pool of loans seasons and default and loss patterns begin to emerge, those patterns will be considered in determining the assumptions we will apply in our surveillance analysis.
 Furthermore, the performance history informs the qualitative factors assessed at the time of our initial rating and the relevance of such factors given our current outlook for the collateral pool at the time of surveillance.

+- 63. This paragraph has been deleted.

+- 64. This paragraph has been deleted.